 The cause for this rapid decline in foot health is more often than not the wrong footwear.
-Yes, the fox calls them wrong, even though it is not really its style to dismiss anything just like that, however the wrong footwear can have detrimental effects on the way our entire body functions, as Lucie Kinclová, a physio-therapist from Czechia explains:
+Yes, the fox calls them wrong, even though it is not really its style to dismiss anything just like that, however the wrong footwear can have detrimental effects on the way our entire body functions, as Lucie Kinclová, a physio-therapist explains:

 “Unlike conventional footwear, minimal footwear does not deform or limit the foot in its function.
 And a functional and healthy foot is then the basis for the proper functioning of the entire musculoskeletal system.”

 However, it is not just about the sole, as Edita Prošková, another physiotherapist, remarks:

 “I think the crucial information is that minimal footwear can pride itself in a beautiful anatomical tip that copies the shape and width of the forefoot.
 That's what makes it so different from conventional footwear.
 Straight, flexible and thin soles can sometimes also be found in classic shoes.
 The benefit of the tip is often overlooked and people think it is primarily in the sole.”